schmidtdominik/Rainbow/README.md

 ### How to use

-To get started right away, simply run
+To get started right away, run

 ```
 python train_rainbow.py --env_name gym:Qbert
 ```

-This will train Rainbow on Atari Qbert and log all results to "Weights and Biases" as well as the checkpoints directory.
+This will train Rainbow on Atari Qbert and log all results to "Weights and Biases" and the checkpoints directory.

-For more configuration options please take a look at `common/argp.py` or run `python train_rainbow.py --help`.
+Please take a look at `common/argp.py` or run `python train_rainbow.py --help` for more configuration options.

 ### Some Notes
 - With a single RTX 2080 and 12 CPU cores, training for 10M frames takes around 8-12 hours, depending on the used settings
-- About 15GB RAM are required.
+- About 15GB of RAM are required.
 When using a larger replay buffer or subprocess envs, memory use may be *much* higher
-- Hyperparameters can be configured through command line arguments, defaults can be found in `common/argp.py`
+- Hyperparameters can be configured through command line arguments; defaults can be found in `common/argp.py`
 - For fastest training throughput use `batch_size=512, parallel_envs=64, train_count=1, subproc_vecenv=True`

 ### Acknowledgements